Economic Freedom of North America: 2011 Annual Report

 The index published in Economic Freedom of North America rates economic freedom on a 10-point scale at two levels, the subnational and the all-government.
 At the all-government level, the index captures the impact of restrictions on economic freedom by all levels of government (federal, state/provincial, and municipal/local).
 At the subnational level, it captures the impact of restrictions by state or provincial and local governments.

-This is the sixth edition of the Economic Freedom of North America.
-The statistical results of this year’s study persuasively confirm those published in the previous four editions: economic freedom is a powerful driver of growth and prosperity.
+This is the seventh edition of the annual report, Economic Freedom of North America.
+The statistical results of this year’s study persuasively confirm those published in the previous six editions: economic freedom is a powerful driver of growth and prosperity.
 Those provinces and states that have low levels of economic freedom continue to leave their citizens poorer than they need or should be.

 More from this study

 Get the latest news from the Fraser Institute on the latest research studies, news and events.